syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

-> Note: You can track the moment the rows or columns are moved by handling the RowsMoved and  ColumnsMoved event.
+N> You can track the moment the rows or columns are moved by handling the RowsMoved and  ColumnsMoved event.

 ### Removing Rows and Columns